diliadis/DeepMTP_gui/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/diliadis/DeepMTP_gui/main/images/gifs/load_dataset.gif" alt="animated" />
 </p>
-The "load dataset" page is the first step in the typical workflow of the app.
+The **load dataset** page is the first step in the typical workflow of the app.
 This is the input point for the user, as they can either use one of the built-in datasets offered by the DeepMTP package, or upload their own.

 ## Use a build-in dataset
-When this option is selected, the UI shows two select boxes.
+When **Use a build-in dataset** is selected, the UI shows two select boxes.
 The first one displays the MTP problem settings and the second the specific datasets that are available, given a MTP problem setting.
 The current version of the app supports the following datasets:
 |  Function  | Description |
 | :--- | :--- |
 | `multi-label classification` | the user can load the multi-label classification datasets available in the [MULAN repository](http://mulan.sourceforge.net/datasets-mlc.html). |